Mahahual

 Free Mexico Travel Guide and Travel Information

 Mahahual has soft sand beaches, grass thatched palapas.
-Mahahual is surrounded by a virgin jungle with spectacular biodiversity, making it a place of interest for ecotourists and divers from around the world.
+Mahahual is surrounded by a virgin jungle with spectacular biodiversity, making it a place of interest for ecotourists and divers from all around the world.

 Mahahual is, to date, a reconstructed place and enabled to offer services for visitors interested in knowing this small town.
 A new development called New Mahahual is being created directly inland from the port.